skarnet/lh-bootstrap/README.md

 ### Running on backends

+To use qemu with lh-bootstrap, you need the qemu package installed (obviously), and *also* the libguestfs package; some distributions call it `libguestfs-tools`.
+(The lh-bootstrap uses the `virt-make-fs` and `virt-copy-in` binaries.)

 To launch qemu on an image you just created, run `./make qemu-boot`.
 This will start a qemu process running the image you just created.
-You can look at the ./qemu-boot script to see exactly what it does.
+You can look at the ./run-qemu script to see exactly what it does.

-You can also "./make vmware-image" or "./make virtualbox-image" to create a "disk-image.vmdk" file, which will be suitable as a main disk image for VMWare or Virtualbox.
-Running those emulators, however, is out of scope for this document.